Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 The earlier `sample_max_error` diagnostic sampled the CPU texture at the shader-produced coordinate.
-It therefore tested texture filtering but could not reveal that the coordinate, or the decision to discard a pixel, differed from the independent reference.
+It therefore tested texture filtering but could not reveal that the coordinate, or the source-image validity decision, differed from the independent reference.
 The current sampled-texture comparison instead uses Astropy-derived coordinates for `HPC`, and the corresponding independent CPU mapping for JHV-specific geometry.
 Both-valid, shader-only, reference-only, and both-discarded viewport pixels contribute to `rendered_sample_*`.
+This is a source-boundary diagnostic; production layer masks are outside its scope.

 At `512x512`, Metal/ANGLE had no `HPC` validity-mask differences in the five `ARC`/`AZP`/`ZPN` projection cases and remained below the `1e-3` rendered-value